port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 sidebar_position: 6
 ---

-# Microservice Dependency Mapping
+# Microservice dependency mapping

-Using Port, it is very easy to implement and track package dependency mapping for your microservices, which can be useful, for example, while trying to investigate a dependency related issue or bug, or while checking for security issues.
+Using Port, it is very easy to implement and track package dependency mapping for your microservices.
+That can be useful, for example, while trying to investigate a dependency related issue or bug, or while checking for security issues.

 :::tip
 All relevant files and resources for this guide are available [**HERE**](https://github.com/port-labs/demo-node-project) for the `yarn.lock` use-case, and [**HERE**](https://github.com/port-labs/demo-node-poject-npm) for the `package-lock.json` use-case.